 During the1990s, Dr. DeCarlo co-founded a software technology firm where he acted as director of research and development.
 The company went on to become the leading supplier of police records management, crime analysis and computer aided dispatch software in the Northeast.
 DeCarlo has a Ph.D. in criminal justice from John Jay College of Criminal Justice, The Graduate Center of the City University of New York.

 His research interests are in all facets of policing and eyewitness identification.
 DeCarlo formerly served as an associate professor of criminal justice at the University of New Haven in Connecticut.
 He is currently employed full time as an associate professor at John Jay College and serves as an outside advisor and curriculum evaluator to CityU.

-During his tenure at the Washington State Patrol, Cdr.
-Gately served in the Field Operations Bureau (Bellevue) and Vessel and Terminal Security for the Washington State Ferries (now the Homeland Security Division, Seattle).
-At the City of Redmond, Cdr.
-Gately served as a Patrol Officer, Drug Recognition Expert, Public Information Officer, Detective, & Lieutenant.
-His current assignment includes shared oversight of daily operations, including Uniformed Patrol, Records, and Evidence.
+During his tenure at the Washington State Patrol, Lt.
+Gately served in the Field Operations Bureau (Bellevue) and Vessel and the Homeland Security Division (Seattle).
+At the City of Redmond, Lt.
+Gately has served as a Patrol Officer, Drug Recognition Expert, Public Information Officer, Detective, & Sergeant.
+His command assignments include oversight of daily operations, including Uniformed Patrol, Records, Evidence, Traffic, Canine, Outreach and Bicycle Units.
 He is an Associate member of the International Association of Chiefs of Police and co-authored an article detailing Redmond’s commitment to combating regional fraud (Karen Lissy and Tim Gately, “Combating Financial Fraud and ID Theft through Regional Partnerships,” The Police Chief 80 (June 2013): 64-68.)

 Sgt.
 Jeremiah Johnson is an expert in police innovation and administration.